 On Saturday and Sunday during the lectures childcare shall be provided for children aged from 3.5 to 14.

-A separate room for parents with younger kids will be available at the venue.
+A place for parents with younger kids will be available at the venue.

 Parents are supposed to take care of food and drinks for their children.